Alex-bit-rpg/WEB-DE/README.md

 * Dynamically updated current year in the footer.

 ## Project Structure
-Documentation is a great idea for your project\!
-It helps others understand what your website is, how it's built, and how to use it or contribute to it.
-For a web project like this, the most common form of documentation is a **`README.md` file** placed in the root directory of your project repository.

 This `README.md` file typically uses Markdown syntax (the `.md` extension stands for Markdown) and is automatically displayed on the main page of your repository on platforms like GitHub, GitLab, and Bitbucket.

-Here's what you could include in your `README.md` documentation for the blog website:

 my-blog-project/
 ├── index.html          - The homepage